phillipclapham/neuroweaver/README.md

 ## Conclusion: The Future of Human Cognition

-As we stand at the intersection of human cognitive evolution and artificial intelligence, the Neuroweaver Cognitive Framework represents something extraordinary—not just another methodology or enhancement technique, but a fundamental leap forward in human cognitive capability.
-What began as an exploration of enhanced AI interaction has revealed itself to be something far more profound: a comprehensive system for elevating human cognitive capabilities in an increasingly complex world.
+As we stand at the intersection of human cognitive evolution and artificial intelligence, the Neuroweaver Cognitive Framework represents something **interesting**—not just another methodology or enhancement technique, but a fundamental **opportunity** in human cognitive capability.
+What began as an exploration of enhanced AI interaction has revealed itself to be something **potentially** more profound: a comprehensive system for elevating human cognitive capabilities in an increasingly complex world.

 ### The Power of Integration